espencer78/dbplotter/README.md

 Examples 1: Plot SQC batch

-"python querySQC.py -s 46805_003_2-S_MAIN0 -m s -l bwd":
+"python querySQC.py -s 46805_003_2-S_MAIN0 -m s -g bwd -r True -p True":
 This will plot SQC and VQC CVIV curves for the sensor 46805_003_2-S_MAIN0.
-The legend will be of the form "46805_001_date"
+The legend will be of the form "46805_003_date"

-"python querySQC.py -b 46805 -m c -l bwd":
+"python querySQC.py -b 46805 -m c -g bwd -r True -p True":
 This will plot SQC and VQC CVIV curves for all sensors with an SQC IV curve uploaded in batch 46805.
-The legend will be of the form "46805_001_date"
+The legend will be of the form "46805_xxx_date"

-"python querySQC.py -b 46805 -m s -l bwd":
+"python querySQC.py -b 46805 -m s -g bwd -r True -p True":
 This will plot SQC strip measurements for all sensors with an SQC IV curve uploaded in batch 46805.
+The legend will be of the form "46805_xxx_date"

+Examples 2: Plot IT CVIV and Strip data

+"python querySQC.py -b 46805  -m c -g bwd -r True -p True":
+This will plot SQC and VQC CVIV curves for all sensors with an SQC IV curve uploaded in batch 46805.
 The legend will be of the form "46805_001_date"

-Examples 2: Plot IT CVIV and Strip data

 Examples 3: Plot Alibava data